Introducing Jolene Ejmont:

 I think that I always get a kick out of seeing my kids eyes light up with happiness, with wonder and with excitement!
 It is one of the things that makes me the happiest!
 Up until now most of our family trips have been shorter in duration and around Australia; the kids haven’t even been in a plane YET!!
 Although Katie has been on a hot-air balloon though!
 I simply can’t wait to explore with them more and to watch them whilst they see all these new places and experience all these brand new things!
 I believe that there is a very valuable education that comes from traveling, from seeing the world through your own eyes.
 Travelling, gives you the quality time as a family that we are yearn for!
 It is so incredibly important to remember what is most important in life!
 For me, it is family and creating a family that is filled with love, laughter and as much quality time as I can muster!
 And for me, travel is a means to attaining all that in a really fun manner.

-Which one of those countries have been your favourite?
+Which country has been your favourite?
 And can you tell us why?

 Definitely Italy!!
 I think each country has each own uniqueness and stories to tell, however at the present moment it is Italy that has captured my soul and touched my heart.
 It might be due to the fact that ever since I was a teenager and I saw my first glimpse of Tuscan landscapes and rustic golden-hued buildings, I could feel the pull to see it with my own eyes one day!
 Of course going there on my honeymoon with Andrzej was seriously just the icing on top of the cake!
 We loved the people, the sights, the history, the culture, the food, the earthy feel to the country.
 And yet each destination we visited in Italy brought its own unique gifts and treasures to the table; each different in their own way.
 I would seriously love to go back to Italy one day and see more and spend more time there!